Audits drive continuous improvement and ensure installation problems are dealt with promptly.

 Purpose of the audit program

-The purpose of the audit program is to identify areas across the solar industry that need improvement and to ensure the safety and quality of systems and installations.
+Our audit program identifies areas across the solar and hot water industries that need improvement and ensures the safety and quality of systems and installations.
+It also ensures everyone in the industry understands their obligations.

-Auditors will look at the quality of the work and whether there are issues that need to be followed up with the solar retailer.
+Auditors will look at the quality of the work and whether there are issues that need to be followed up with the authorised retailer.

-Audits provide a valuable picture of the standard of work being delivered under the Solar Homes and Solar for Business programs, with feedback provided to the solar industry for further action or improvement.
+Audits provide a valuable picture of the standard of work being delivered uner the Solar Homes Program.
+We collaborate and provide feedback to industry for further action, education or improvement.

 Steps in the audit process